argentsea/docfx/tutorials/quickstarts/sharding.md

 ```

 > [!WARNING]
 > Although you can also capture database results using output parameters by using `MapOutputAsync`, this is not recommended.
-Unlike SQL Server, there is no performance benefit this this approach and this will error if multiple SQL statements are used in the query.
+Unlike SQL Server, there is no performance benefit with this approach and this will error if multiple SQL statements are used in the query.

-***

 The `CustomerModel` type in the first generic position tells the Mapper that that is the base object type.
-The Mapper will automatically create a new instance of the CustomerModel type and populate its properties from the query’s output parameters.
+The remaining generic arguments inform the mapper of the order in the query results.
+Because our customer data is returned in the first result, the `CustomerModel` appears again in the second position of the generic argument list.

- The `LocationModel` type in the next generic position indicates that the first data reader result contains this type.
+The `LocationModel` type in the third generic position indicates that the second data reader result contains this type.
 The Mapper will build a list of locations, find a property of type `List<LocationModel>` or `IList<LocationModel>`, and set the property to the list object.

-Likewise, the third generic argument tells the Mapper that the next data reader result is a list of __Contacts__, which the Mapper will used to populate the Contacts property.
+Likewise, the forth generic argument tells the Mapper that the third data reader result is a list of __Contacts__, which the Mapper will used to populate the Contacts property.

+***

-These two lines of code are all that is required to manage this complex result.
+Only a few lines of code are all that is required to manage this complex result.

 ### Model Inheritance